 - Created: Friday, 29 April 2016 08:29

-Last year I missed out on the Once Upon A Time event that hosts a quartet of speakers that talk about what their brand means to them and how they built it up.
+Last year I missed out on the Once Upon A Time event that hosts a quartet of speakers who talk about what their brand means to them and how they built it up.
 Their story, hence the title, is much more than the product or service.
 It is about where they came from, what they stand for and the future.

 The crux of these events, that Mark Masters from the ID Group puts on, is to show the importance of the company story and values, and the content that can be derived from that rather than the dry product information.
 The marketing approach and content approach has to touch a potential customer in a much more different than your competitors.